 Your role is solely guidance counselling

-You can choose not to renew your practising certificate, unless your job description stipulates it's required.
-If you decide to let your practising certificate lapse, you'll be able to renew it in the future – you're likely to need to complete a teacher refresh process to do this.
-See Teacher refresh process for more details.
+We encourage you to renew your practising certificate, and to keep your knowledge and expertise in teaching practice up to date.
+However, you can choose not to renew your practising certificate, unless your job description stipulates it's required.
+If you decide to let your practising certificate lapse, you'll be able to renew it in the future – but you're likely to need to complete a teacher refresh process to do this.
+Learn more.

 The QPT will help you identify how your work aligns to Ngā Paerewa | Standards.
 The QPT is also a useful resource that can be used in professional conversations with your professional leader as part of your setting’s Professional Growth Cycle (PGC).